Umuzi-org/tech-department/_index.md

 ##### Lunchtime presentation
 *handled by Kii*
 This is where we exercise our presentation muscle,  one recruit prepares a 5 minute  presentation about something tech related - what you’ve learnt, something you’re working on or any resources that you think might be useful.
-There is a schedule that specifies who will present on which day.
+There is a [Schedule][ https://docs.google.com/spreadsheets/d/1zOvV2Tfk14IWyapA-hTAbeXrja3GYmP9sm4WPglr0qs/edit?usp=sharing] that specifies who will present on which day.
 - Everyday after lunch at 13:30,

 ##### The Productivity Award